Summary: Distraught over Buffy's death, a drunk and disorderly Spike visits the Summers home.

 "We have a Spike problem," Willow explained.

 Tara took in the sorry display with a lopsided smile.
-"I
+"I see that."

 "Guys," Dawn said.
 "It's okay.
 We're just talking."